EXPRESSCLUSTER/DRBD/doc/2-node-cluster-ubuntu23.04.md

 - Monitor resources
   - diskw-drbd: Monitors the DRBD device by using the WRITE(FILE) monitoring.
   - genw-drbd: Monitors the status of DRBD.
-  - genw-drbd-connection: Monitors the status of the DRBD connection.
-  - genw-drbd-service: Monitors the status of the DRBD service.

 ## Install and configure DRBD

-On both nodes which to be the cluster, do as follows.
+On both nodes, do as follows.

-1. Prepare block device ( e.g. */dev/sdb1* )
+1. Prepare block device ( e.g. `/dev/sdb1` ) and mountpoint (`/mnt/drbd1`).
-1. Install software-properties-common.
+1. Install required package.

     ```sh
     sudo apt-get install drbd-utils
     ```

-1. Create the DRBD configuration file.
+1. Configure DRBD configuration file `/etc/drbd.conf`.

-    ```sh
-    sudo vi /etc/drbd.conf
-    ```

-   The two hosts in this exmplle will be called *node1* and *node2*
+   The two hosts in this example were named *node1* and *node2*

+   NOTE: This configuration includes automatic recovery settings after Split Brain called `after-sb-[0-2]pri` and uses `discard-zero-changes`, `discard-secondary` policy.
+   See man page of drbd.conf(5) for detail.

     ```conf
     global { usage-count no; }